Welcome to the

 Mies was right: details take every design to another level; details step it up.

-Flowers, leaves, textured foliage and unusual finishes will help your design to become more interesting.
+Flowers, leaves, textured foliage, and unusual finishes will help your design to become more interesting.
 The more you pay attention to getting the details of your garden design right, the more your design will carry value and have a timeless appeal.

 In this project, for example, I had to deal with a small space.
-To avoid a sense of confusion I used a limited material palette and I chose plants with tiny and extremely textured foliage.
-You can see in the image above, because of the light play, it’s like having a million pixels of different shades of green.
+To avoid a sense of confusion, I used a limited material palette, and I chose plants with tiny and extremely textured foliage.
+You can see in the image above because of the light play; it’s like having a million pixels of different shades of green.

-You can’t over do thoughtful design – the more details, the richer the garden
+You can’t overdo thoughtful design – the more details, the richer the garden.

 The contrast between the large foliage and the textured mosaic perfectly suits this project!

-If you look at both pictures you notice how your eyes can’t stop jumping around from one detail to the next like bees in a meadow.
+If you look at both pictures, you notice how your eyes can’t stop jumping around from one detail to the next, like bees in a meadow.

 Ciao!!!

-Carlo Gabriele
+– Carlo Gabriele for PITH+VIGOR

 Images: The M&G Garden designed by James Basson, photo: Alessandro Martinelli, courtesy of Carlo Gabriele, I Fontanili garden, design by Maurizio Usai.
 Photo: Maurizio Usai